 |Great price for a dog tear stain remover.||May not be the best option for dogs with white fur, as it takes 15-30 days to see results.|

 |There are no artificial fragrances or sulfates used.|

 5. Best Fast Action: Eye Envy Dog Tear Stain Remover Starter Kit

-Are you looking for rapid results from a tear stain remover?
-Our choice would be Eye Envy Dog Tear Stain Remover Starter kit which delivers visible results in 7 days!
+Owners looking for quick results will love the Eye Envy Dog Tear Stain Remover Starter Kit.
+This eye stain remover kit delivers visible results in just seven days!
 It delivers faster results than most other products but you do have to follow several stages every day.
 So, it is suited to owners who are serious about getting rid of tear stains and are prepared to spend some time every day on the treatment.